 5 Ways Your Business Can Support Working Parents

-Research shows that being a mom is the equivalent of two and half full-time jobs.
-And, unlike corporate work, this job is unpaid, with zero vacation time and no promotions or year-end bonuses, unless you count kisses and hugs.
+Research shows that being a mom is the equivalent of two and half full-time jobs so supporting working parents can be critical to their health and well-being.
+Unlike corporate work, a parenting job is unpaid, with zero vacation time and no promotions or year-end bonuses, unless you count kisses and hugs.

-Many while new moms spend their days singing nursery rhymes and participating in baby babble worrying that their own minds are falling prey to ever-multitasking and often jumbled effects of mom brain.
+Many new moms spend their days singing nursery rhymes and participating in baby babble.
+They also worry that their own minds are falling prey to ever-multitasking and often jumbled effects of mom brain.

-Moms are great business owners, employees, and team leaders.
+Moms make great business owners, employees, and team leaders.
 But moms are also in jeopardy of being set back or pushed out of the workforce due to the pandemic and the strain it has placed on families.

-- Supportive and Inclusive Parental Leave Options
+Supportive and Inclusive Parental Leave Options

-- Increased Flexibility in Time & Place
+Increased Flexibility in Time & Place

 Allowing work-from-home and transitional arrangements as well as the ability to customize schedules empowers parents to manage their time in a way that works best for them.
-Placing value on quality of work, outputs and outcomes as opposed to time spent in office or online are ways employers can support parents, without sacrificing results.
+Placing value on quality of work, outputs, and outcomes as opposed to time spent in office or online are ways employers can support parents, without sacrificing results.

-- Build a Healthy and Balanced Culture
+Build a Healthy and Balanced Culture

 - Clear Communication

-- Personal Wellness and Health Spending Accounts
+Personal Wellness and Health Spending Accounts

 Adding wellness and health spending accounts can help ease the financial burden of maternal health, child health, and overall wellness for a family.
-An HSA will demonstrate your support for your employees welfare and can help families to cover holistic health treatments and care that may not have been possible otherwise.
+An HSA will demonstrate your support for your employee’s welfare and can help families to cover holistic health treatments and care that may not have been possible otherwise.